xiv3r/netkiller/README.md

 # About netkiller
-netkiller kills the wifi clients internet connection without disconnecting them from wifi AP.
+netkiller - is a tool that kills the wifi clients internet connection without disconnecting them from the wifi AP.

 # Requirements
 - Debian/Kali/Ubuntu/Termux(root)